Hyperbaric Oxygen Therapy Cost in Brampton (2026) Skip to main content

 Does Brampton Hyperbarics treat diabetic foot ulcers?

 Yes.
-Brampton Hyperbarics specializes in integrated HBOT and wound-care services for diabetic foot ulcers.
-Diabetic foot ulcers are a Health Canada-recognised indication; OHIP may cover treatment at a hospital HBOT programme with a physician referral.
+Brampton Hyperbarics & Wound Care provides integrated HBOT and wound-care services for diabetic foot ulcers, a Health Canada-recognised indication that is OHIP-funded locally at the clinic with a physician referral.

 How long is the wait for HBOT in Brampton?